How to wow an interviewer

 I have participated interviews where the play (thinking of our tennis analogy) has been entirely on the interviewer's side of the court.

-The CVs was not opened and the applicant did not address any questions about their work history.
+The conversation was all about the company's pain, challenges and solutions to these challenges.
+The candidate’s CV was not opened, and the applicant did not address any questions about their work history.

+The good news is that most people can relate previous workplace experiences, some experience relevant to a client's pain.
+You simply need to unlock the pain by asking.
 After all, you are sitting in the hot seat because you are, on paper, a close match to what the interviewer is looking for.
-So, relax.

-You could ask the interviewer if there might be any any other relevant questions they would like to ask?
-You could also ask the interviewer what the next steps are from their end.

-But, again the closing or the outro is not where the game is played; it is like shaking hands over the net after the tennis game.
+You could ask if there might be any any other relevant questions they would like to ask.
+Alternatively, you could also ask the interviewer what the next steps are from their end.
+Again, the closing is not where the game is played; it is like shaking hands over the net after the tennis game.

 The game was played in phases 2 and 3 (pain identification and how you can fix this pain).
-This is the time of a polite exit with a "call to action"; a CTA in sales speak.
+This is the time of a polite exit with a "call to action" ( a CTA in sales speak).
 What is the next step?
-The answer is to let the interviewer lead on this.
+The answer is to let the interviewer lead on this one.

 Asking about the next step indicates your interest in the role.
 If you have had positive responses from other interviews, you could say that while you have had some positive responses for other roles you have recently applied for, you really like this opportunity.
 You have hinted at competition and if they are interested, they need to move with some speed.
 This is is all you need to do.